Protect and sustain agriculture, food, and water

 This effort creates a “living laboratory” that invites the larger community—businesses and policymakers, researchers and teachers, farmers and consumers, children and families—to join in finding scientific and social solutions.

-Minimize the impact of climate change
+Supporting faculty who are studying the impact of climate change

-Increase food safety and security
+Increasing efforts to promote food safety and security

-Protect natural resources such as water, soil, and biodiversity
+Focusing on ways to protect natural resources such as water, soil, and biodiversity